makrai/notes/bollmann21-error-anal-morph-eacl-best.md

     e.g., book could be either U : POS = VERB or U : POS = NOUN ; and
   * AMBIG LEX specifies whether or not the token belongs to multiple lexemes: e.g., ruling is a form of both ‘(to) rule’ and ‘(the) ruling’.
 To determine
-* string-based features.
+* string-based features
-  * based on comparing the token with its lemma.
+  * based on comparing the token with its lemma
   * We perform character-based string alignment using Edlib (Šošić & Šikić, 17)
   * EDIT = PRE and EDIT = SUF when there is an edit at the beginning or the end
   * EDIT = IN when there is an edit in the middle of the sequence; and